 1. Hidden Beach – Located right on the side of Hwy 281, this beautiful beach features warm waters, rocky alcoves, and crystal clear water!
 One of the attractions of Hidden Beach is the seclusion.
 Unlike many other Lake Tahoe beaches, this Nevada location is less known to tourists.

 2. Cave Rock – With only a 15-minute walk, you can experience the beauty of this beautiful location.
 This location features a small beach but has plenty of space to launch a boat, kayak, or paddleboard.
-Parking is limited, so arrive early enough if you are eloping on a boat.
+Parking is limited, so arrive early enough if you plan to elope on a boat.

 3. D.L.
 Bliss State Park – Located on the western shore of Lake Tahoe, D.L.
 Bliss is one of those beautiful beaches that you have to see to believe.
 There is plenty of shoreline here to make all of your beach wedding dreams come true.
-This park is busy during the summer months and can be packed by midmorning, so plan accordingly.
+This park is busy during the summer months and can be full by mid-morning, so plan accordingly.

 4. Emerald Bay State Park – Emerald Bay features beaches, boating, camping, hiking, snorkeling, and the historic Vikingsholm.
 With plenty of things to do, you will have a fantastic day.
 This location is always busy in the summer hours, so plan ahead.